Estimated duration of lesson:

 1. Paul Revere’s engraving titled, “The bloody massacre perpetrated in King Street, Boston, on March 5th 1770 by a party of the 29th regiment.”

 2. John Bufford’s chromolithograph titled, “Boston Massacre, March 5, 1770.”

-Day 1- Continuing our unit on The American Revolution, the class will read about and disucss the Boston Massacre from their textbook..
+Day 1- The class will read about and discuss the Boston Massacre from their textbook.
 After discussing the events that occurred at the Boston Massacre I will ask if anyone knows who Paul Revere was?
-A few will be able to tell me that he rode through town saying, ”The British are coming!”
-We will then discuss whether Revere would be considered a patriot or loyalist.
-I will then tell students a little background knowledge about Paul Revere’s job as a silversmith.
-I will then display Revere’s engraving of the Boston Massacre and distribute Image Analysis Worksheet #1 to students.
+A few will be able to tell me that he rode through town saying, "The British are coming!"
+Then discuss whether Revere would be considered a patriot or loyalist.
+Tell students a little background knowledge about Paul Revere’s job as a silversmith.
+Then display Revere’s engraving of the Boston Massacre and distribute page 1 of Image Analysis Worksheet to students.
 They will work through the worksheet with a partner.
-Once everyone is done, we will discuss what each group came up with.
+Once everyone is done, discuss what each group came up with.

-Day 2- I will display Bufford’s image on the Smartboard and distribute Image Analysis Worksheet #2.
+Day 2- Display Bufford’s image on the Smartboard and distribute page 2 of Image Analysis Worksheet.
 Students will again work with a partner to complete worksheet.
-Once everyone is done, worksheet will be discussed.
+Once everyone is done, the worksheet will be discussed.
 Students will be told to study these worksheets and use them to consider the following question.
 What image do you feel more accurately portrays the events of the Boston Massacre?

 Boston Massacre Image Comparisons